LukeGonzaga39/Monash-Cybersecurity-Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly secure, in addition to restricting allow to the network.
+Load balancing ensures that the application will be highly secure, in addition to restricting traffic to the network.
 What aspect of security do load balancers protect?
 What is the advantage of a jump box?
 Load balancers protect the systems in the network from distributed denial of service attacks by moving the attack traffic.
 A Jump box is advantageous as it serves as an extra layer of security seperate to the firewall, essentially it is the first computer you connect to to gain access to all the other computers in the network.